St. Paul Wrongful Death Lawyer

 Wrongful Death Statistics

 Wrongful death accidents can have far-reaching and devastating impacts.
 If you have lost a loved one in a wrongful death accident, seeking legal consultation can set you on the path to restitution.
-According to the Center for Disease Control (CDC) unintentional injuries are the third leading cause of death in the United States.
+According to the Centers for Disease Control and Prevention (CDC), unintentional injuries are the third leading cause of death in the United States.
 Other wrongful death statistics reported include:

 - 190,000 people are victims of wrongful death accidents each year according to Annuity.org

-- The EPA estimates the value of a human life at $9.1 million
+- The Environmental Protection Agency (EPA) estimates the value of a human life at $9.1 million

-- The FDA estimates the value of a human life at $7.9 million
+- The Food and Drug Administration (FDA) estimates the value of a human life at $7.9 million

-The Department of Transportation estimates the value of a human life to be around $6 million
+- The U.S. Department of Transportation estimates the value of a human life to be around $6 million

 No amount of money can ever replace a loved one or repair the damage done by an unexpected loss.
-Arming you with facts and figures and giving honest guidance is the aim of [fim-name].
-You are not alone in seeking justice for the loss of your loved one, we are here to help.
+At Robert Wilson & Associates, we aim to provide you with facts and figures and give honest guidance.
+Remember that you are not alone in seeking justice for the loss of your loved one.
+Robert Wilson & Associates is ready to help you and your family recover the full and fair compensation you deserve.

 Frequently Asked Questions

 Robert Wilson & Associates upholds our commitment to prompt and transparent communication.
 We believe that setting honest and realistic expectations is the only ethical way to approach any case.
-As a pillar of our mission, we feel it is our duty to provide clarity for our clients.
-In an effort to do so, here are the answers to some questions we commonly hear at our firm:
+As a pillar of our mission, we feel we must provide clarity for our clients.
+To do so, here are the answers to some questions we commonly hear at our firm:

 How long do I have to file a case?